Mitigating barren plateaus of variational quantum eigensolvers

+The first frame potential of the SEA is identical to that of a global state $1$-design $\mathcal{F}^{(1)}_{\rm Haar}=2^{-2N}$ and the second frame potential is in the same scaling with that of a global $2$-design $\mathcal{F}^{(2)}_{\rm Haar}=2^{1-2N}\left( 2^{-2N} + 1 \right)$, in spite that the exact value of $\mathcal{F}^{(2)}_{\rm SEA}$ is larger than $\mathcal{F}^{(2)}_{\rm Haar}$.
+So we can regard the SEA as a better ansatz in the sense that it has better trainability while the expressibility is not sacrificed too much.
+From the simulation results in Fig.~\ref{fig:frame_potential}, we can see that the second frame potential of the SEA is pretty close to the optimal value.

-\textbf{\textit{Applying to chemistry and physics models.}}--- To show the advantages of {\ansatz}, we investigate the performance of SEA and other ansatzes in estimating the ground state energy of chemistry and physics models by carrying out numerical experiments.
-The improvements in effectiveness and efficiency are evident.
+\textbf{\textit{Numerical Simulation of Experiments.}}--- To verify the advantages of {\ansatz} on both efficiency and trainability, we investigate the performance as well as the magnitude of cost gradient of SEA and other ansatzes in estimating the ground state energy of chemistry and physics models by carrying out numerical simulations of experiments.
 All simulations are performed using the Paddle Quantum~\cite{Paddle} toolkit on the PaddlePaddle Deep Learning Platform~\cite{Ma2019}.

-\paragraph*{\textit{Experiment settings.}} Here we use $14$-qubit dinitrogen (N$_2$) molecule and the $14$-qubit Heisenberg model as examples for numerical simulations of VQE using {\ansatz}.
-As the cost of implementing a universal unitary is generally high in practice, we choose ALT as the Schmidt coefficient layer and the LBC layer to construct {\ansatz}.
-The structure of {\ansatz} is shown in Fig.~\ref{fig:TA-CNOT}, where $U_1$, $U_2$, and $U_3$ are all $7$-qubit ALTs with $30$ layers.
-For different Hamiltonian, we could set different numbers of CNOTs in entangling layer $V$ and different numbers of qubits of $U_1$ in $7$-qubit Schmidt coefficient layer to adjust the $K$ in Property~\ref{pro: truncation-general}.
-Detailed design of $U_1$ and $V$ are described in \textit{Implementation procedure}.
+\paragraph*{Applying to chemistry and physics models.} To make sure the SEA can meet the aforementioned requirements for VQE, we adopt alternating layered ansatz (ALT)~\cite{cerezo2021cost}, which is a famous class in the hardware-efficient ansatz, for the Schmidt coefficient layer and the LBC layer in the following parts.
+An example of ALT is shown in Fig.~\ref{fig:alt}.